 Children are natural learners and their education begins at birth.
 Parents and family are the first and most influential teachers for children.

 Early learning programs, such as Working Together, help children develop a love for learning.

 The early years of life are the period of greatest brain development.
 Building a strong, healthy brain in the early years is important.

-Research shows children who are involved in early learning have improved educational and life outcomes.
-A recent independent report shows that children who participate in quality early childhood education have improved school results.
+Research shows children involved in early learning have improved educational and life outcomes.
+A recent report highlight this.
+It shows that involvement in quality early learning leads to improved school results.
 These children are:

 Children who have participated in high-quality child care perform better academically than their peers, and children who are socially disadvantaged show the most benefit.
 Early childhood education and care therefore has great potential to close academic performance and attainment gaps between children from different socioeconomic backgrounds.
-(Elliott 2006; Moore et al. 2012; Moore 2006).